S.C. Damash Gilan: Since 2016

 Due to very great financial difficulties, the club was close to being dissolved in March 2016.
-The Gilan Football Organization, therefore, took over the rights to the club and so Damash could end the season.
+The Guilan Football Organization, therefore, took over the rights to the club and so Damash could end the season.
 After relegation, the club should be renamed Shahr-e Baran Football Club, which led to major protests from fans.
 Damash then kept his name.

 In 2019 Damash sensationally reached the Hazfi Cup Final against Persepolis in the Foolad Arena in Ahvaz.
 The game turned into a scandal as the stadium was filled with over 30,000 Perespolis supporters hours before kick-off.
 As a result, the approximately 1,000 Damash fans could not enter the stadium and the kick-off was delayed by a few hours.
 In the end, Damash lost to Persepolis 0–1.

 After three years in the League 2, Damash returned to the Azadegan League.
 The club replaced Karoon Arvand Khorramshahr for the 2019–20 season.